 I'm green™ polyethylene is a combination of innovation, technology and sustainability.

 Braskem was created in August 2002 by the integration of six companies from Odebrecht Group and the Mariani Group.
 Braskem is currently the largest producer of thermoplastic resins in the Americas and the largest producer of polypropylene in the United States.
 Its production focuses on polyethylene (PE), polypropylene (PP) and polyvinylchloride (PVC) resins, in addition to basic chemical inputs such as ethylene, propylene, butadiene, benzene, toluene, chlorine, soda, and solvents, among others.
 Together, they make up one of the most comprehensive portfolios in the industry by also including the green polyethylene produced from the sugarcane, from 100% renewable sources.

 Braskem's green ethylene plant was inaugurated in September 2010.
 The plant is the largest industrial-scale operation in the world producing ethylene made from 100% renewable raw materials, i.e., sugar-cane.
 The project was conceived and installed in less than two years based on Braskem’s proprietary technology.

-I'm green™ polyethylene is a plastic produced 100% from sugarcane ethanol, a renewable raw material, while traditional polyethylenes use raw materials from fossil sources such as oil or natural gas.
+I'm green™ PE is a plastic produced 100% from sugarcane ethanol, a renewable raw material, while traditional polyethylenes use raw materials from fossil sources such as oil or natural gas.
 I'm green™ captures and fixes carbon dioxide from the atmosphere during its production, helping to reduce the emission of greenhouse gases.

 It maintains the same properties, performance and versatility of applications of polyethylenes of fossil origin - which facilitates their immediate use in the plastic production chain.
 For this same reason, it is also recyclablewithin the same recycling chain of traditional polyethylene.